Skip to main content Start main content

 Pandemic Influenza Preparedness

-hse_topics_icon_hse_topics_icon_09An influenza pandemic is a global spread of disease caused by a novel influenza against which the human population has low or no immunity.
-This spread of disease will have potentially devastating health, economic, and social impacts, particularly for developing countries, which suffer a higher disease burden and are more vulnerable.
+Icon of Pandemic Influenza PreparednessAn influenza pandemic is a global spread of disease caused by a novel influenza virus against which the human population has low or no immunity.
+This spread of disease has potentially devastating health, economic, and social impacts, particularly for developing countries which suffer a higher disease burden and are more vulnerable.

-The University closely monitors the level of the SAR Government’s response to the pandemic influenza, along with other communicable diseases, and stays vigilant with public health measures.
-If the situation warrants, the University may set up a task force to monitor the development of pandemic, assess its impact on university activities, and coordinate efforts between internal and external parties.
+The University closely monitors the response level of the SAR Government regarding pandemic influenza, along with other communicable diseases, and stays vigilant with public health measures.
+If the situation warrants, the University may set up a task force to monitor pandemic developments, assess impacts on university activities and coordinate efforts between internal and external parties.

-Health and Safety Office (HSO) will provide secretariat support to the Central Management Team when a task force is set up and coordinate in case management.
+Health and Safety Office (HSO) provides secretariat support to the Central Management Team when a task force is set up, and coordinates case management.

-Individual departments should review on regular basis its departmental plans to cope with crisis arising from communicable diseases, pandemic situations and stocks of personal protective equipment for operation, teaching and research activities.
+Individual departments should review their departmental plans on regular basis to cope with crises arising from communicable diseases or pandemic situations, and maintain stocks of Personal Protective Equipment (PPE) for operations, teaching and research activities.
 It is important to take note of the following:

-• If feeling unwell, staff and students should refrain from returning to office and campus and seek medical attention immediately.
+• Refrain from returning to office or campus and seek medical attention immediately if feeling unwell

-• Staff and students who have contracted or are suspected to have contracted communicable diseases, including notifiable infectious diseases, are encouraged to notify their respective Head of Unit who may contact University Health Services for further advices.
+• Notify respective Heads of Unit if contracting or suspecting contraction of communicable diseases, including notifiable infectious diseases.
+Head of Unit may contact University Health Services for further advice

-• Procedures to follow when dead wild birds are found on campus:
+• Follow specific procedures if dead wild birds are found on campus:

-• Staff and students should avoid touching it or its droppings as it may carry the avian flu virus.
-They should notify Campus Control Centre (emergency line: 2766 7999).
-The Centre will cordon off the adjacent area to prevent other persons from coming into contact with the dead bird and will call the Government hotline 1823 to arrange for bird collection and Campus Facilities and Sustainability Office (CFSO) / Campus Facilities Management (CFM) staff will disinfect the adjacent area after removal of the bird.
+Note: Campus Control Centre will cordon off the adjacent area to prevent public contact before they call the Government hotline (1823) to arrange for collection.
+Campus Facilities and Sustainability Office (CFSO) or Campus Facilities Management (CFM) staff will disinfect the adjacent area completely after removal of the bird

 Contacts